Skip to content

-Browser Performance Testing (PREMIUM ALL)
+Browser Performance Testing

 If your application offers a web interface and you're using GitLab CI/CD, you can quickly determine the rendering performance impact of pending code changes in the browser.